znjameswu/flutter_math/doc/unsupported.md

 - `\color` commands inside a block will NOT be applied to right delimiters.
 This is in line with MathJax rather than KaTeX.
 - The parsing behavior of `\overbrace` and `\underbase` with sub-sup pairs will be in line with MathJax rather than KaTeX.
 (Possibly KaTeX bug?)
 - `\colon`'s behavior will be in line with MathJax rather than KaTeX.
+- `\cancel`, `\xcancel`, `\bcancel` will render differently compared to KaTeX.
+The vertical padding will be more similar to MathJaX.
 - Due to the lack of `\mathchoice`, `\pod`, `\pmod`, `\mod` will have fixed spacing.
 - `\dfrac`, `\tfrac` ... will have slight size deviation from KaTeX and will be in line with MathJax's rendering behavior.
+- Rendering of `\sqrt` might be slightly different.
+Due to a different style choosing scheme.
 - There will be no automatic thinspace between `\cdots` and right delimiter, (which is odd.
 MathJax and Tex don't have them either)